Do you suffer from dry eyes and often find yourself tempted to scratch your dry, itchy eyes?

-When over the counter eye drops don’t work, a Dr. Bassiri might suggest a prescription eye drop.
+When over the counter eye drops don’t work, a Dr. Bassiri might suggest prescription dry eye drops.
 One of the most common ones is called Restasis.

 While most over the counter eyedrops simply moisten the surface of the eye, Restasis does more.
 As part of its chemical makeup, it contains an agent that actually addresses the inflammation that occurs due to dry eye syndrome.
 It also helps your body to produce tears naturally.

 That said, keep in mind that you may not see immediate results from this medication.
 It can take a full 90 days before you start seeing significant results.